na-na-hi/renget/archive/anonaugusproductionsCustomJB.md

 ## DevTok CoT Version
 Newest one.
 Many big changes from the Sus X, trying a different approach.
 This one changes the AI to act as the narrator, not role-player.
 Many other changes as well, including a very simple and short CoT, and incorporating the first part of Neo-furbo's JB, since it.
-Some things of note:
+##### Some things of note, READ CAREFULLY:
 1- For some reason, furbo loves similes.
 Sometimes it's worse, some others it isn't as bad.
 Sorry, I don't know how to fix it; it's probably a word in the UJB causing it.
 2- In the UJB, it has a part asking the AI to use "writing tone for an uneducated person", it influences quite a lot how the AI writes, and helps with stuff like "debauched den of debauchery" furbo likes to include.
-If you dislike the writing, change or delete this to your liking.
+If you dislike the writing, delete or change this to your liking, for example instead asking it to "but always try to act in character".
 3- You can change the lenght of the replies inside the UJB, should be easy to find.
 4- formatting is a bit fucked, especially at the beginning of conversations.
 5- You can try shortening the dev token in the RULES section if you think it's too long but I don't know how it's going to affect the JB.
+6- The JB has customizability: The vocabulary can be disabled, for example, and in the UJB, the tasks starting with - can be edited to your liking, which can help with the horniness, if you dislike that.
+Policy Override and the Dev Tok UJB should be changed VERY carefully, if you do so.
+In the end, everything is customizable to your tastes, just be careful or otherwise the quality of the JB may decrease (or, in fact, increase for you, if you do things right.)
 #### Preferencial settings:
 * Temperature - 2.
 * Frequency Penalty - 0.05